How to figure out what is wrong with your telescope when the

 power you are using - if it is fairly low, the distortion may be coming

-Move your eye side to side while looking at a focused and defocused star - if the
+your eye side to side while looking at a focused and defocused star -

 shape